Lighthouses of the British Virgin Islands

 - [Ginger Island]

 - Date unknown.
 Active; focal plane 152 m (499 ft); white flash every 5 s.
 4 m (13 ft) yellow tower.
 No photo available, but Google has an indistinct satellite view.
 Located at the northeastern tip of Ginger Island, a high and uninhabited island about 8 km (5 mi) southwest of Virgin Gorda.
 Accessible only by boat.
 Site and tower closed (the island is privately owned).
 Admiralty J5637; NGA 14704.

 - Date unknown.
 Inactive as of early 2014; focal plane 61 m (200 ft); three white flashes every 15 s.
 Ruined post.
 Alisha Raish's photo is above; the post rusted and collapsed, perhaps during a hurricane.
 It has been out of service at least since 2011.
 The small light is not seen in Google's satellite view.
 This light marks the extreme eastern end of the Virgin Islands.
 Located on heights at the eastern end of Virgin Gorda.
 Site open, tower closed.
 Admiralty J5633; NGA 14700.

 - Date unknown.
 Active; focal plane 19 m (62 ft); white flash every 10 s.
-No description and no photo available.
-Anegada is a low island, so the focal plane would imply a tower of some kind, but no tower has been found in Google's satellite view or in Walker Mangum's aerial view of the point.
+Approx. 18 m (59 ft) black mast.
+Walker Mangum's aerial photo is at right, but the tower has not been found in Google's satellite view.
 Located at the west end of Anegada.
 Site open, tower closed.
 Admiralty J5632.5; NGA 14702.

 Information available on lost lighthouses: